 An attribute list that is specified independent of a C function prototype in order to specify global information to the CodeBridge Builder rather than information specific to a given C parameter.
 Global attribute lists are delimited by "[#" and "#]".
-Contrast with parameter attribute list.
+Contrast with parameter attribute list (on page 223).